Bicol International Airport: Opening and start of operations

 The airport was inaugurated by President Rodrigo Duterte on October 7, 2021, with operations commencing the following day.
 The airport will initially handle domestic operations, while international flights were expected to start by November 7.
 However, there are currently no international flights servicing the airport as of now.

 The first commercial flight to land at the airport, Philippine Airlines Flight 2923 from Manila, a flight operated by PAL Express and performed by a Dash 8 Q400, landed at 9:57 am PHT.
 Cebu Pacific also started operating flights at the airport on the same day.
 Flights operating at the airport were initially served by turboprops until Airbus A320 flights begun on May 1, 2022.
 Cebu Pacific landed its first A320 flight at the airport as Flight 321 at 4:39 am PHT, while PAL landed its first A320 flight as Flight 2919 later that day.

 Structure

 Passenger terminal

 The 13,680 sqm passenger terminal has two levels and is designed to accommodate two million passengers annually.
 It features self-service check-in kiosks aside from 19 check-in counters, a lounge at the airport lobby, and two jet bridges.

 EM Cuerpo handled the construction of the passenger terminal building along with the runway extension.

 Runway

 The airport has a single runway which is 2500 m long and 45 m wide, running in a direction of 05°/23°.
 The runway is longer and wider than the now-defunct Legazpi Airport, allowing larger aircraft to land at the airport.
 Moreover, the airport is capable of operating at night.
+However, only 1,900 to 2,000 meters of the runway were operationally used, as there are transmission lines blocking the remaining meters of the runway.
+DOTr, CAAP and the NGCP said that the issue will be resolved, which means the airport might handle international flights soon.